Laneham: Charities

 Information about village charities is displayed in the church and hall.
 The Laneham poor charity has existed since at least 1700.
 In that year four Laneham men 'surrendered' a close of about two acres, the revenues of this being used to feed the poor of the parish.
 Every three years this land was put up for rental on Easter Monday, yielding around £11 6s a year in 1827.
 The money was paid to the Overseer of the Poor who then commissioned a village baker to provide two shillings worth of bread every Sunday, to be given out as penny and twopenny loaves at the Church.
 This only cost £5-5-0d a year, so the rest was used to buy coal for the poor.

 During the 1820s the Overseer was also receiving 13s from the occupier of three closes in Laneham which belonged to the Vicar of Applethorpe, but no one knew how this arose.
 More money came from the bequest of William Skelton, who had left £20 for the poor of Laneham.
 Half of this had been 'vested' in a Rampton farmer, Elizabeth Draper, who paid 10 shillings a year interest; the other half was vested in John Popple, who paid nothing until his death in 1815 when Mrs Anne Warrener took the capital and started to pay out.
 A woman called Sarah Fillingham also left a close called Clay Half to provide 20 shillings a year for distribution to 'honest widows'.

-The population of the village in 1811 was 337, and in 1815, 25 of these were officially "poor", representing 7.42 percent of the population.
-This was slightly higher than the 6.96 percent average for Nottinghamshire at the time.
+The population of the village in 1811 was 337, and in 1815, 25 of these were officially "poor", representing 7.42 per cent of the population.
+This was slightly higher than the 6.96 per cent average for Nottinghamshire at the time.